 ALDI has a revolving door of Special Buys to keep customers on their toes and perhaps entice them to splurge the next time they do a grocery shop.
 Cheap prices, chic designs and great functionality – some things ALDI Special Buys are known for.
 However, that doesn’t mean you should go out and buy some for the sake of it.
 While there’s likely no harm in trying, say, a six pack of beer from ALDI to see how it stacks up against your favourite drop, ask yourself: “Do I really need that big TV?”

-ALDI’s low prices draw people in, and in fact may encourage those to randomly splurge on stuff they may not have considered.
+ALDI’s low prices draw people in, and may encourage those who love a bargain to randomly splurge on stuff they may not have considered.
 As always, decide if there’s actually a want or need for that cheap Special Buy and go from there.
-By the same token, don’t get too distraught if you miss out on a deal.
+By the same token, don’t get too distraught if you miss out on a big deal.
 Often shoppers like to rush in for certain items when there’s no need to.
 While big items like TVs go fast, even snow gear is available for weeks after the initial release.
-And if not, chances are that particular Special Buy will come around again later in the year.
+If not, chances are that particular Special Buy will come around again later in the year.
 ALDI’s Special Buys certainly are special – and make consumers do some ‘special’ things.

 It could be worth taking a look at ALDI’s middle aisle the next time you’re there to get a few things.
 But don’t get too carried away.